 5. Performers must not consume alcohol or any prohibited substance prior to performing.

-6. Performances must be under the allocated time allowed for each level, beginners 2.5 minutes, intermediate 3 minutes and advanced 3.5 minutes.
+6. Performances must be under the allocated time allowed for each level, beginners 2.5 minutes, intermediate 3 minutes and advanced and elite 3.5 minutes.
 All performances that exceed time limits will have their music cut on the night.

 7. The performer must be amateur as per the social amateur guidelines.